-Also in FY21, the Board entered into an MOU with the Economic Development Authority (“EDA”) to support a portion of the development and related expenses of the New Jersey Wind Port (“Wind Port”) (“EDA MOU”).
+Also in FY21, the Board entered into an MOU with the New Jersey Economic Development Authority (“EDA”) to support a portion of the development and related expenses of the New Jersey Wind Port (“Wind Port”) (“EDA MOU”).
 The EDA MOU enabled the transfer of $13.2 million in SBC funding, which will directly support the development of the Wind Port.
-The Wind Port is intended to be the first purpose-built location for marshalling and manufacturing and is expected to play a critical role in advancing the offshore wind industry in New Jersey, as well as being an economic engine for the State.
+The Wind Port is intended to be the first purpose-built location for marshalling and manufacturing and is expected to play a critical role in advancing the OSW industry in New Jersey, as well as being an economic engine for the State.

 On August 16, 2019, Governor Phil Murphy signed Executive Order No. 79 and established a Council for the Wind Innovation and New Development (“WIND”) Institute, charged with developing and implementing a plan to create a regional hub for New Jersey’s burgeoning offshore wind industry and with building upon the Murphy Administration’s commitment to making New Jersey a national leader in offshore wind.
 The WIND Council includes representatives from the Office of the Secretary of Higher Education, the EDA, the BPU, the Department of Education, the DEP, and the Department of Labor and Workforce Development.